Enjoy reading through some of the questions visitors of the Hollywood Walk of Fame ask us everyday.

 Q: How long after someone has been nominated will the ceremony take place?

-A: The recipient has up to five years to schedule their ceremony.
-If it is not done within the five-year period, it will expire and an application must be resubmitted.
+A: The recipient has up to two years to schedule their ceremony.
+If it is not done within the two-year period, it will expire and an application must be resubmitted.

 Q: Does the committee accept signatures/petitions/phone calls?